Exclusive: Mother Alleges Horrific Stabbing Attack By Babysitter Angry Over Pay

 Officers were called to the Edenwald Houses on East 229th Street in the Bronx around 2:30 p.m. on Monday, reports CBS2’s Valerie Castro.

-Investigators say 27-year-old Mirianm Paloma stabbed a woman in her arms and torso after fighting about money for childcare services.
+Investigators say 27-year-old Miriahm Paloma stabbed a woman in her arms and torso after fighting about money for childcare services.
 Two children were there at the time, a 4-year-old girl and a 7-year-old boy.

 “I didn’t know what to do,” said the mother, who did not want to be identified.
 “I told her to put the knife down, she wouldn’t put the knife down.”